Incorporating Event-Specific Training

 The Relationship Between Strength and Events

-General strength builds capacity.
-Event training teaches how to use that capacity.
+General strength builds your capacity.
+Event training teaches you how to use that capacity.
+For example:

 • Deadlifts support stone and sandbag loading